miucciaknows/WebPageBackground-Recipes/README.md

 # Recipes Only Web Page

-This is only a simple page in react.js
+This is just a simple page built with react.js to use as a background.